Billy-Pentney/Web-Img-Downloader/README.md

 ## Web-Image-Downloader

-A basic Firefox Web-Extension which re-enables downloading of images from image-hosting sites, such as Pinterest and Instagram.
+A basic Firefox Web-Extension which re-enables downloading of images from selected image-hosting sites, such as Pinterest and Instagram.

-Right-click on any page which features a main central image to see the available actions.
+When viewing a page which features a main central image, right-click to see the available actions.

 Actions:
 * Open the image in a new tab
-* Initiate 'Save Image As...'
+* Save Image (download)
-* Copy image URL to clipboard
+* Copy URL of image to the clipboard

 Supported Sites:
+* Pinterest
-* pinterest
+* Instagram
-* instagram
+* Flickr
-* flickr
+* ArtStation
-* artstation
+* DeviantArt
-* youtube (thumbnails)
+* YouTube (thumbnails)
+* WorldTattooGallery